mozilla/kitsune/docs/osumo.rst

   the article is about.
 A reverse hashtable is also easily serialized into JSON and stored into IndexedDB.

-We do not provide:
+We do not provide (yet!):

-- Stemming
+- Stemming: it is difficult to provide stemming to many languages uniformly.
+- Aliasing characters such as e to é: This may be added in soon.

 Index Structure
 ---------------